 These elements allow you to pinpoint key features in the space and highlight them with lighting.
 A table lamp might be useful for the desk, or wall lights above the bedside table to provide a soft light, or a task light for reading in bed.
 For young children a mood light at night is useful, too.

 With any bedroom, I’d avoid a boring grid of fixed downlights as you end up with not very useful pools of light on the floor.
-Instead, use directional downlights such as our Polespring range, to wash down the wardrobe and provide functional light for the clothing, plus wall lights to show off the child’s favourite artworks.
+Instead, use directional downlights such as our Polespring range, to wash down the wardrobe and provide functional light, plus wall lights to show off the child’s favourite artworks.
 These will also reflect light back into the space.
 Ceiling lights can be useful, but placed and angled carefully, for example soft lighting directed towards the furniture.

 For book cases or shelves, I recommend Contour LED strips to add a wow factor, and spots to highlight key toys.
 Low-level lighting, such as a Cazalla small floor washer under the bedside table or a dimmable Contour LED strip around the bed, creates a contemporary look.